-This means that if the police ticket a person for driving an unregistered vehicle, then:
+This means that if the police ticket you for driving an unregistered vehicle, then:

 - the court will likely dismiss the charge, provided that,

-- the driver fixes the issue and shows proof that he/she registered the car after the ticket.
+- you fix the issue and show proof that you registered the car after the ticket.

-Note, though, that the court will likely still charge the driver a $25 dismissal fee.
+Note, though, that the court will likely still charge you a $25 dismissal fee.

-4. What if a person wasn’t driving or using the vehicle?
+4. What if I was not driving or using the vehicle?

-The police can charge a person with a VC 4000a1 offense even if he/she was not driving the car.
+The police can charge you with a VC 4000a1 offense even if you were not driving the car.

 Parked cars in an off-street public parking facility are still subject to these laws.

-Note further that a person can receive a ticket under this statute if:
+Note further that you can receive a ticket under this statute if:

-- he/she drives a car with outdated registration tags, and
+- you drive a car with outdated registration tags, and

-- is not the true owner of the vehicle.
+- are not the true owner of the vehicle.

 5. Are there related offenses?